ReverseAndBot/Snapchat-Bot/README.md

   - January 21st, 2025, 08:05 (UTC+1)/08:05 AM (UTC+1)

      - New!
-Email newsletter sign up
+Email newsletter sign up (see banner below)

        It's the best way to stay in touch with future customers, to send out Snapchat API bot subscription links, to send out waiting list entry links etc. Independent from GitHub and any volatile messenger app.